Anthony-Nolan/Atlas/HlaMetadataDictionaryREADME.md

   * Needed, in order to pass it to the MacDictionary, so that the MacDictionary can contact Nova.
 * `fetchApplicationInsightsSettings` (`ApplicationInsightsSettings`)
   * Details of the Logging Settings.
-  * THe HMD assumes that it is being run in Azure with an ApplicationInsight system attached.
+  * The HMD assumes that it is being run in Azure with an ApplicationInsight system attached.
 It will identify that system automatically, but you must provide the default LoggingLevel.
 Likely "Info".